CloudCutout/cloudcutout-public/b2b/qa-tool.md

 These parameters indicate that you want to QA the order named `myfirstorder` submitted to the queue named `GREENSCREEN`.
 Note the user of `=` to assign a value to a parameter.
 Also note that the symbol `&` is used to separate different parameters.

-Suppose we additionaly would like to set specify the parameter `apikey` with a value of `1234567890`, then we would append `&apikey=1234567890` to the URL, so it becomes:
+Suppose we additionaly would like to specify the parameter `apikey` with a value of `1234567890`, then we would append `&apikey=1234567890` to the URL, so it becomes:
 ```
 https://qa-alt.cloudcutout.com/?queue_id=GREENSCREEN&order_id=myfirstorder&apikey=123456789
 ```